emericg/Lighthouse/README.md

 - Qt Connectivity
 - Qt Multimedia

-On Linux you'll also need the `mbedtls` librairie installed.
+You will also need the `mbedtls` librairie installed in order to handle YLKG07YL and YLKG08YL devices.
+On linux you'll need an `uinput` enabled kernel.

-For Android builds, you'll need the appropriates JDK (11) SDK (23+) and NDK (21+).
+For Android builds, you'll need the appropriates JDK (11) SDK (24+) and NDK (23+).
 You can customize Android build environment using the `assets/android/gradle.properties` file.
 For Windows builds, you'll need the MSVC 2019+ compiler.
 Bluetooth won't work with MinGW.
 For macOS and iOS builds, you'll need Xcode 12+ installed.